Agōn Gone Haywire in Lucian's Symposium. Quiz 2

 Here, I'll try to cover what's necessary for our class.

-The Greek manuscripts refer the dialogue as (translating from the Greek) Symposium, or Lapiths.
+The Greek manuscripts refer to the dialogue as (translating from the Greek) Symposium, or Lapiths.
 Whether or not Lucian or someone else came up with that title, it is apt.
 As a literary symposium, it recalls a number of works going as far back as Plato's Symposium, this last, a dinner-and-drinking party where the guests discourse on the nature of erōs, love.

 As a raucous take on a wedding feast gone haywire, Lucian's Symposium recalls (and makes explicit reference to) the myth of the battle of Lapiths and centaurs.
 To summarize, the Lapiths were a mythical tribe in Thessaly, in the north of Greece.
-Among the guests at the wedding of Perithous, the Lapith king, and Hippodamia were Centaurs, creatures half-horse and half-human, notorious for wildness and savagery.
+Among the guests at the wedding of Perithous, the Lapith king, and Hippodamia were centaurs, creatures half-horse and half-human, notorious for wildness and savagery.
 Unused to wine, they got very drunk and tried to make of with the Lapith boys and girls, bride included.
-In the battle that ensued, some Centaurs were killed; the rest were driven away.
+In the battle that ensued, some centaurs were killed; the rest were driven away.

 Something like that occurs at the wedding feast/symposium that Lucian dramatizes in his Symposium.
-Only these "Centaurs" are intellectuals: philosophers, mostly, though a school teacher (grammatikos), a rhetoric teacher (rhētōr), and a physician are present as well.
+Only these "centaurs" are intellectuals: philosophers, mostly, though a school teacher (grammatikos), a rhetoric teacher (rhētōr), and a physician are present as well.

 A key consideration is the close relationship of this dialogue to "classic" dialogues of Plato (ca. 426–348/7 BCE) and Xenophon (ca. 430- 354 BCE), both of whom left behind works entitled Symposium.
 Indeed, many such works were written and read in antiquity.
 But the relationship to Plato is particularly close, especially the way that one speaker, Philo, presses the other speaker, Lycinus to recall for him an earlier event.
 That echoes Plato's Symposium and Phaedrus, both of which treat love, erōs, just as this one does — sort of.